Backpack Buddies

 About Backpack Buddies:

-Backpack Buddies is a 4-star charity with an above-average Results Reporting grade.
-The charity holds reserves that cover under a year of program costs.
-For every dollar donated to the charity, 80 cents are available to go to the cause, which is within Ci's reasonable range.
+Backpack Buddies is a 5-star charity.
+It has excellent disclosure, with an A+ grade for results reporting.
+Its funding reserves are within Ci’s reasonable range and can cover six months of annual program costs.
+For every dollar donated to Backpack Buddies, 78 cents are available to go to the cause, which is within Ci’s reasonable range.

 My anchor